HomeScore Logo

 6. Think Long-Term

-While your first home might not be your forever home, it's essential to think about the future.
+While your first home might not be your forever home, it’s essential to think about the future.
+Understanding different mortgage loans and their long-term implications is crucial.
 Will the property accommodate your needs as they evolve?
 Is it located in an area with potential for appreciation?
 Anticipating long-term considerations can help you avoid outgrowing your space sooner than expected.

 7. Trust Your Instincts